Summertime is all about spending hot days in the garden…

 Frustrations Too High (Because You Can’t Use the Pool)

-This is mostly about mind over matter, but it can be frustrating to have a pool installed that you can't use for a few more months.
+This is mostly about mind over matter, but it can be frustrating to have a pool installed that you can’t use for a few more months.
 Of course, this is a small sacrifice to make for the money you can save in winter swimming pool installations, but it is something to keep in mind.
-This is especially true if you have children in your house because they may not be able to handle having a pool in the backyard that they can't do anything with.
+This is especially true if you have children in your house because they may not be able to handle having a pool in the backyard that they can’t do anything with.
+Of course, the same is true if you have it installed in Spring, Summer or Fall.
 Weigh out your options before you create a headache for yourself later on.

 When Should I Get My Swimming Pool Installed?